cu-esiil-edu/esiil-stars-student-webpages/index.md

 * Build a **webpage** using `GitHub pages`
 * Learn how to use `Markdown`

-For this first assignment you're going to create a personal webpage using [GitHub pages](https://pages.github.com/).
+For this first assignment, you're going to create a personal webpage using [GitHub pages](https://pages.github.com/).
 You'll use this webpage to add some biographical information and a photo of yourself.
-Throughout the internship you'll be updating this webpage with links to your assignments (spring), team project progess (summer), and other work that you'll complete (throughout).
+Throughout the internship, you'll be updating this webpage with links to your assignments (spring), team project progess (summer), and other work that you'll complete (throughout).

+You can read more about git and GitHub in our open **Earth Data Science** textbook, [here](earthdatascience.org/courses/intro-to-earth-data-science/git-github/).

 Don't forget to add a link to your new personal website to your resume or CV!